 3. As a believer, are you conscious of the fact that your Christian moral behavior is an example and witness of Christ’s love for the world?

 It is never easy being a Christian, but when we look at our calling as a vocation of ethical-discipline via the Holy Spirit, then matters can and do improve.
-May we study our Lord’s example so as to live out who we are: True believers in Christ!
+May we study our Lord’s example so as to live out who we are: faithful believers in Christ!